 August 16, 1861 – Oldest Producing Well

-What will become the world’s oldest continuously producing oil well is completed in 1861 near Rouseville, Pennsylvania.
-The McClintock No. 1 well, reaching 620 feet deep into the Venango Third Sand, initially produces 50 barrels of oil a day.
-The well is 14 miles from Titusville, where America’s first commercial oil discovery was made in 1859.
+What would become the world’s oldest continuously producing oil well was completed in 1861 near Rouseville, Pennsylvania.
+The McClintock No. 1 well, reaching 620 feet deep into the Venango Third Sand, initially produced 50 barrels of oil a day.
+The well was drilled 14 miles from Titusville, where America’s first commercial oil discovery was made two years earlier.

 August 16, 1927 – High-Octane Gas powers Air Race to Hawaii

-High-octane aviation fuel developed by Phillips Petroleum Company powers a monoplane on a dangerous air race over the Pacific Ocean.
-With a crowd of 50,000 cheering them on in 1927, eight aircraft take off from the muddy Oakland, California, airfield.
+High-octane aviation fuel developed by Phillips Petroleum Company powered a monoplane on a deadly air race over the Pacific Ocean.
+With a crowd of 50,000 cheering them on in 1927, eight aircraft took off from a muddy Oakland, California, airfield.

-Dole Pineapple Company has offered a $25,000 first prize for an airplane race from Oakland to Honolulu.
-Just three months earlier, Charles Lindbergh has made the first solo trans-Atlantic flight.
-Aviation fuel developed by Phillips Petroleum powers the “Woolaroc” monoplane in the air race.
+Dole Pineapple Company offered a $25,000 first prize for an airplane race from Oakland to Honolulu.
+Just three months earlier, Charles Lindbergh had made the first solo trans-Atlantic flight.
+Aviation fuel developed by Phillips Petroleum fueled the “Woolaroc” monoplane for the Dole race.

-A new Phillips fuel – Nu-Aviation Gasoline – is used for the 2,439-mile flight over the Pacific.
-The single-engine monoplane is christened Woolaroc, the name of Frank Phillips’ Bartlesville ranch and nature preserve.
-At Oakland’s airport, two of the fuel-heavy planes crash on takeoff.
-Five aircraft eventually head out over the Pacific.
-Only two make it to Hawaii.
-Read more in Flight of the Woolaroc.
+A new Phillips fuel – Nu-Aviation Gasoline – was used for the 2,439-mile flight over the Pacific.
+The single-engine monoplane was christened Woolaroc, the name of Frank Phillips’ Bartlesville ranch and nature preserve.
+At Oakland’s airport, two of the fuel-heavy planes crashed on takeoff.
+Five aircraft eventually headed out over the Pacific.
+Only two made it to Hawaii.
+Learn more in Flight of the Woolaroc.

 August 17, 1785 – Oil found floating on Pennsylvania Creek

-Two years after the end of the Revolutionary War, oil is reported floating on a creek in northwestern Pennsylvania.
-“Oil Creek has taken its name from an oil or bituminous matter being found floating on its surface,” notes a report by U.S. Army Gen. William Irvine.
+Two years after the end of the Revolutionary War, oil was reported floating on a creek in northwestern Pennsylvania.
+“Oil Creek has taken its name from an oil or bituminous matter being found floating on its surface,” noted a report by U.S. Army Gen. William Irvine.

-“Many cures are attributed to this oil by the natives, and lately by some of the whites, particularly rheumatic pains and old ulcers,” Gen. Irvine writes in August 1785.
+“Many cures are attributed to this oil by the natives, and lately by some of the whites, particularly rheumatic pains and old ulcers,” Gen. Irvine wrote in August 1785.

-The general confirms an earlier Army survey reporting Oil Creek, “empties itself into the Allegheny River, issuing from a spring, on the top of which floats an oil, similar to what is called Barbados tar, and from which may be collected by one man several gallons in a day.”
+The general confirmed an earlier Army survey reporting Oil Creek, “empties itself into the Allegheny River, issuing from a spring, on the top of which floats an oil, similar to what is called Barbados tar (see Asphalt Paves the Way), and from which may be collected by one man several gallons in a day.”

-Once lined with wooden cable-tool derricks and crowded with barges, Oil Creek today attracts trout fishermen to a state park with 7,000 acres for hiking, biking, cross-country and backpacking.
-Visit the Drake Well Museum in Titusville.
+Once lined with wooden cable-tool derricks and crowded with barges, Oil Creek State Park today attracts trout fishermen to 7,000 acres ideal for hiking, biking, and backpacking.

-Ames, Oklahoma, celebrates the 2007 opening of the Astrobleme Museum, which describes a meteor’s impact – and how it led to a major discovery by independent producer Harold Hamm (450 million years later).
+Ames, Oklahoma, celebrated the opening of the Astrobleme Museum, which describes a meteor’s impact – and how it led to a major oil discovery by independent producer Harold Hamm (450 million years later).

 Although wells have been drilled nearby, no one had attempted to reach deep into the hidden, eight-mile-wide Ames crater in Major County.